skullface/ethics-notes/README.md

 ## 17 Feb: Platforms and the public sphere

+### Focuses
+- Transition from an analog to a digital public sphere, with speech and associational rights regulated by companies; virality over veracity in online discourse; tensions between quantity and quality of information; implications for democracy
+- Business model concerns, including new conceptions of monopoly and market power of digital platforms, as well as government efforts to promote market competition (e.g., antitrust regulation)
+- Technology behind efforts to regulate speech in online communities, including content moderation practices, frontiers/innovations in speech regulation
+- Comparative analysis of how global platforms operate in diverse communities with different speech traditions and politics

 ### Content moderation

 Content moderation is a really hard problem.
- * Obvious to us in tech, but not to ordinary citizens
+- Obvious to us in tech, but not to ordinary citizens
- * What makes speech valuable?
+- What makes speech valuable?
 What about technology that changes that?
- * The rise of private superpowers not beholden to the first amendment: Facebook and Twitter’s policies on expression is more consequential than France's.
+- The rise of private superpowers not beholden to the first amendment: Facebook and Twitter’s policies on expression is more consequential than France's.
- * Autonomous review and
- * There are more options than a binary show/don't show when it comes to content moderation
+- There are more options than a binary show/don't show when it comes to content moderation
-    * Subject content to fact-checking, warning messages, lower its reach through visibility filtering, user timeouts, etc.
+  - Subject content to fact-checking, warning messages, lower its reach through visibility filtering, user timeouts, etc.
-    * Whether content _exists_ is different from whether content is seen
+  - Whether content _exists_ is different from whether content is seen

 Salesforce has [taken unspecified action to stop the RNC](https://www.theverge.com/2021/1/11/22225936/salesforce-stop-rnc-sending-emails-incite-violence) from sending messages from possibly inciting violence.
 How far up the stack or down the stack should content moderation go?
 Telecom companies?
 Telecom companies _are_ already supposed to be content moderators with regard to spam and robocalls…